jonathansm/arista-scripts/README.md

-# arista-scripts
+# Arista Scripts
-Useful Arista scripts
+A collection of Arista scripts, each script will have there own readme files.